‘Consumerism, perpetual debt; what greeted me on moving from Uganda to Scotland’

 In addition, we deliver financial challenge competitions called Kidpreners which give young people an opportunity to work collaboratively in small teams to find solutions to current social problems.
 The Kidpreneur events draw on latest research from the University of Edinburgh and bring together industry experts, academia, mentors and young people from different communities.
 The events are designed to provide a practical application for financial literacy and business skills as well as give young people an opportunity to interact with role models they can aspire to emulate.

 This weekend, the Kidpreneur is being hosted at Edinburgh University Business School in partnership with Deloitte, Young Enterprise and UK Youth.
 We believe that every child has a right to a secure financial future and our mission is to make that a reality.

-Pictured: Tynah Matembe, second right, part of the winning team at Deloitte’s Datathon earlier this year.
+Tynah Matembe was part of the winning team at Deloitte’s Datathon earlier this year.